featured image by AstroStar / shutterstock.com

-According to a 2012 report, Germany had one of the world’s highest per-capita consumption rates of beer (106.1 liters) after the Czech Republic (148.6 liters) and Austria (107.8 liters).
+According to a 2022 report, Germany had one of the world’s highest per-capita consumption rates of beer (92.5 liters) after the Czech Republic (181.7 liters) and Austria (96.9 liters), among others.
 People in Germany have faith in their beer brand and count on being able to buy their favourite beer almost anywhere and at a familiar price.

 Thanks to that the 1487 German Purity Law (Reinheitsgebot), German beer can only be made of the following ingredients – water, hops and malt, and since a change in the law in 1933, now also yeast.
 German beer drinkers don’t fret about the strict governance of these ingredience as they know their beers are not mundane.
 German beer has many different tastes and aromas due to the variety of yeast and bacteria used during brewing.
 There are 5000 different types of German beer which are made by more than 1300 breweries.
 So it might take you some time to sample them all!